GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW

+## Limitations

+1. Only spells supported right now, items will be added in the next minor release
+1. Smart targetting not working 100%, also next release.

 ## Your first few NerfedButtons

 ### A simple sequence